tmahmood/taskwarrior-web/README.md

-# Task Warrior Web UI focusing on Keyboard navigation
+# What is this?

-This is a straightforward, but mostly working task warrior web ui with strong focus on keyboard navigation.
+A Minimalistic Web UI for Task Warrior focusing on Keyboard navigation.

 It's completely local.
 No intention to have any kind of online interactions.

 ## Stack